KELLI TURNER, Hooters Orange Park

 THE WINE BAR

-Wine List Finalists: Restaurant Orsay, Taverna San Marco, Royal Palm Village Wine & Tapas
+Wine List Favorites: Restaurant Orsay, Taverna San Marco, Royal Palm Village Wine & Tapas

 If you’re like us, sometimes you just need a hug.
 They totally get that at The Wine Bar, so they offer a list of “hugs in a glass,” aka wines, that catapults them right to the top of the charts for Best Wine List and Best Wine Bar.
 The beach-adjacent site in Jax Beach is the perfect blend of class, sophistication, live music, stand-up comedy, Bordeaux, Alexander Valley and Veuve Clicquot on the clock.
 We hear.